-Two main growth rates are used to analyze and help project future cash receipts for this tax source.
+Two main growth rates are used to analyze and help project future cash receipts.
 The first, trend growth rate, quantifies the rate of growth over a specified period of time.
 The second, compound annual growth rate, is the uniform growth rate required each year over a specified period of time to grow the series from the starting to the ending amount.
-The time period being analyzed includes historical collections data from FY 1998 through FY 2017.
+The time period being analyzed includes historical collections data from FY 1998 through FY 2018.

-Alcoholic Beverage Taxes
+Alcoholic Beverage Tax